pliniker/pliniker.github.io/content/introduction-to-mo-gc.md

 The idea sat patiently on the back seat until one day in August I suddenly felt irrationally exuberant about it and decided to write a draft [RFC][31] for feedback, as I was, after all, making this all up in a vacuum.
-Preparing the RFC to be serious meant wider reading: mostly Bacon's reference counting papers and patents, general garbage collection theory and concurrent and parallel data structures.
+Preparing the RFC to be taken seriously meant wider reading: mostly Bacon's reference counting papers and patents, general garbage collection theory and concurrent data structures.
+I was excited, I believed I had something novel and feasible to share.
+Naturally I expected everybody else to get excited too!

 At the time, I thought the mechanism could only work for immutable/persistent data structures;
 the most convincing [feedback][29] [I received][30] was that this would be too restrictive.
+Probably nobody with any real garbage collection experience paid any attention to the RFC.

-Thinking the mechanism through for mutable object graphs now occupied the back of my mind while I began work on the most basic data structure I would regardless need, a bitmapped vector trie.
+Thinking the mechanism through for mutable object graphs now occupied the back of my mind while I began work on the basic data structure I would regardless need: a bitmapped vector trie.
 Whatever Rust I had played with until now taught me little compared with implementing this data structure, where I had to come to know unsafe and the borrow checker.

 It took until Christmas to get [bitmaptrie][32] to a place where it was sufficiently correct and featured to begin to use.
 That seems like a long time.
 I am a slow but thorough learner.
-And I only had late evenings.
+And I mostly only had late evenings.